BlaiseKlein/milestone1_server_manager_test/README.md

 # **Guide**

+## **Startup**
+This project can be compiled using the ./build.sh command as long as files.txt exists and contains the following:

+    main src/main.c src/open.c include/open.h src/copy.c include/copy.h src/testServer.c include/testServer.h include/test_values.h

+To run, simple run the executable at ./build/main

 ## **Version 2**
 To update the server manager IP and port, change the ip and port strings in main.c.